Conrad Cummings (boxer): Cummings vs. Luke Keeler II

 His first defence came in a rematch with Keeler, taking place on 29 March 2019 at the Ulster Hall in Belfast.
 After suffering a cut to his left eye in the third round, Cummings went on to lose by a wide-margin UD with one judge scoring the bout 99–91 and the other two scoring it 98–92.

 Fourth WBO European title shot

 Following his third professional defeat, Cummings bounced back with a six-round PTS victory against Adam Grabiec in October.
 After Keeler vacated the WBO European title in pursuit of a world title shot, Cummings secures a fourth attempt at the vacant title, this time against Danny Dignum on 9 November 2019 at the York Hall.
-In a fight which saw Cummings receive a point deduction in the second round for repeated use of the elbow and suffer a cut in the fourth from an accidental clash of heads, he went on to suffer the fourth defeat of his career, the first by stoppage, losing via fifth-round TKO after Dignum landed a solid left hook which left Cummings on unsteady legs, prompting referee Howard Foster to step in and cal a halt to the contest.
+In a fight which saw Cummings receive a point deduction in the second round for repeated use of the elbow and suffer a cut in the fourth from an accidental clash of heads, he went on to suffer the fourth defeat of his career, the first by stoppage, losing via fifth-round TKO after Dignum landed a solid left hook which left Cummings on unsteady legs, prompting referee Howard Foster to step in and call a halt to the contest.